brillout/wildcard-api/docs/conceptual-faq.template.md

 The whole power of your backend is at your disposal while developing your frontend.
 For example,
-you can use any NoSQL/SQL/ORM query to retrieve and mutate data.
+you can use any SQL/ORM query to retrieve and mutate data.
 That's arguably more powerful than GraphQL.

-(The distinctive difference is that, from the perspective of a third party, your custom API is set in stone but, from your perspective, your custom API can be modified at will while developing your frontend.)
+The distinctive difference is that, from the perspective of a third party, your custom API is set in stone but, from your perspective, your custom API can be modified at will while developing your frontend.

 !INLINE ./snippets/section-footer.md #conceptual-faq --hide-source-path